MHA-RAG: Improving Efficiency, Accuracy, and Consistency by Encoding Exemplars as Soft Prompts: Experiments, Results, and Discussion

-\textbf{Molecular-property-prediction tasks (BACE, BBBP, and ClinTox).} As shown in Table \ref{tab:baseline_w_ft}, LoRA often overfits on limited-data BACE, BBBP, and ClinTox benchmarks, collapsing to predictions dominated by a single class.
-Further, on these tasks MHA-RAG outperforms both PT and IDPG, achieving $\Delta_{\text{PT}}^{\text{avg}}=69.95$ and $\Delta_{\text{IDPG}}^{\text{avg}}=7.01$.
-This gap can be explained by how soft prompts are constructed: PT learns a fixed, question-independent prompt shared across the entire task, while IDPG conditions its generated prompt on the input question, but ignores related training exemplars.
-MHA-RAG instead conditions the soft prompt on retrieved exemplars that are most relevant to the current query, allowing it to further leverage task-specific information.
-These results highlight the benefit of grounding adaptation in limited data settings with retrieved exemplars, rather than relying solely on parametric tuning.
+\textbf{Discussion.} From Table \ref{tab:baseline_soft_prompt}, we observe that \approach consistently outperforms both \pt and \idpg.
+This performance gap can be attributed to how soft prompts are constructed: \pt learns a fixed, question-independent prompt shared across the task, while \idpg conditions its soft prompt on the input question but does not leverage related training exemplars.
+In contrast, \approach conditions its soft prompts on retrieved exemplars most relevant to the query, enabling better utilisation of task-specific information.